MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/copilot-email-enable.md

 ms.custom: bap-template
 ---

-# Configure Copilot's draft an email feature
+# Enable Copilot to draft an email

 Agents can draft emails faster with Copilot.
 Copilot provides predefined or custom prompts to draft responses, the ability to refine responses by adding on relevant information in a conversational manner, adjust the length and the tone of the response, and translate the response to the customer's language.

 Agents can use the draft an email experience either in the Copilot features side pane or inline the rich text editor.

-Based on your geographical location, these features are enabled by default.
+## Prerequisites

+- [Enable data movement across regions](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions) in Power Platform admin center if your environment doesn't have United States, India, Australia, and United Kingdom as the geography for data processing and storage.
+- [Opt in to AI terms to continue with Copilot setup](configure-copilot-features.md#opt-in-to-continue-with-copilot-setup) in Customer Service admin center.

+## Regional availabilty

+The draft an email feature is available in the Copilot help pane and rich text by default in the United States, India, Australia, and United Kingdom.
+You don't have to enable the feature in these regions.
+For other regions, you must perform the steps in the following sections to enable the feature.

 ## Enable draft an email in the rich text editor

 For your agents to use the write an email feature inline in the rich text editor, do the following steps:

 1. In [Power Apps](https://make.powerapps.com/), select the environment that contains your solution.
-1. Select **Apps** and then select the required app.
+1. In **Apps**, select the required app to enable the Copilot control in the rich text editor.
 1. Select **Settings** and then select **Upcoming**.
-1. Switch the **Turn on Write an email in the experience** toggle to **On**.
+1. Switch the **Turn on write an email in the email experience** toggle to **Yes**.
+1. Select **Save**.

 ## Enable write an email in the side pane